slow-J/whaler/README.md

 Whaler runs entirely in Docker and at the heart of the solution is a Docker in Docker (DinD) container which serves as the honeypot.

 ## Changes from original whaler
-Includes getwhaleraml.sh which will download and run whaler on amazon linux ami-70edb016
+Includes getwhaleraml.sh which will download + setup whaler on amazon linux ami-70edb016

 ## Notes